manxin-c/manxin-c.github.io/projectlist.md

 * Try knock out extra genes connected with the permeability of the walls.

 #### Key Accomplishments:
-1. Make two impirtant mutant constructs with high yield and relatively high purity.
+1. Led a team of five people to complete the project defense and mid-term defense.
+Our work on this project earned us an award at the university level.

 #### Notewirthy qualities displayed:
-1. Fast learner: I repeated every experiments by myself after shadowing the students in lab for only one time with successful outcomes, including purification, alphalisa, mutant construct building and methyltransferase.
-2. Hardworking: I always prioritize the experiments' flow to maximize the efficiency for a earlier release of the scientific truth.
-3. Communicative: Talk often with students in the lab to update and share pwespective and results concerning the projects.

-Key Results: I led a team of five people to complete the project defense and mid-term defense.
-Our work on this project earned us an award at the university level.
- .
+1. Leardership: I reasonably assign work to my group members and effectively coordinate our efforts to achieve project goals.
+2. Initiative: I am eager to learn and proactively seek out information to contribute to the project.
+This is my first time engaging with a scientific project, and I am committed to honing my skills and mastering the daily experimental procedures.